✔ An air source heat pump can save you £2,827 over its lifetime

 They’re also extremely considerate – they operate so quietly you’ll barely hear them, and they fit neatly on the outside of your home, instead of taking up room inside.

 It’s absolutely worth getting an air source heat pump – and below, we’ll give you the details as to why.

 What’s on this page?

 Are air source heat pumps worth it?

 Yes.
-An air source heat pump will save you £4,882 on average over its lifetime, compared to a gas boiler.
+An air source heat pump will typically save you £2,827 over its lifetime, compared to a gas boiler.

-This is down to a combination of rising gas prices, the government’s Clean Heat Grant, the gas boiler ban, the increasing efficiency of heat pumps, and the need to replace a boiler after 10 years – unlike a heat pump, which generally lasts 20 years.
+This is down to a combination of rising gas prices, the government’s Boiler Upgrade Scheme, the gas boiler ban, the increasing efficiency of heat pumps, and the need to replace a boiler after 10 years – unlike a heat pump, which generally lasts 20 years.

 Let’s look at each of these factors in turn.

 Air source heat pumps are usually 400% more efficient than gas boilers (and up to 500% more efficient), but they’re powered by electricity, which currently costs 16.36p per kWh in the UK – four times more than gas’s 4.17p per kWh price.

 However, the times are changing.
 The price of gas has risen by 80% this year, causing millions of homes to pay an extra £110 annually – and it’s expected to keep climbing.